houseabsolute/List-SomeUtils/README.md

 A pile of requests from other people is still pending further processing in my mailbox.
 This includes:

-- List::Util export pass-through

-    Allow __List::SomeUtils__ to pass-through the regular [List::Util](https://metacpan.org/pod/List::Util) functions to end users only need to `use` the one module.

 - uniq\_by(&@)

     Use code-reference to extract a key based on which the uniqueness is